VideoCAD

 See also: Rolling Shutter

-Horizontal resolution of the camera, in TV-lines.
-At 3D modeling horizontal resolution of image will be limited up to the value set in this box.
+Resolution of the camera, in LPH.
+At 3D modeling image resolution will be limited up to the value set in this field.

-If N/A is chosen in the box, then resolution limitation is disabled.
+If N/A is chosen in the field, then resolution limitation is disabled.

 Items sharp+1, sharp+2, sharp+3 on the contrary increase image sharpness.
 With the help of these items it is possible to model effect of Aperture corrector.